Cynthia Brito

 About

-Cynthia Brito is a 4th year Ph.D. student in the Department of Urban Planning and Policy at the University of Illinois at Chicago.
-Cynthia’s research examines how practices of the informal economy like mutual aid and co-ops allow Black and Latinx communities to survive and thrive in an era of multi-scalar crisis.
+Cynthia Brito is a graduate student in the Department of Urban Planning and Policy.
+Cynthia’s research examines how cities manage crises using a framework of racial capitalism.
+Cynthia also examines the opportunities and challenges mutualism and mutual aid strategies bring for communities to survive and thrive in an era of multi-scalar crisis.
 She is a community organizer in areas of racial justice, abolition, and immigration.
-She serves as the advisor to the Revolutionary Oak Park Youth Action League (ROYAL) a community youth organization of BIPOC youth working on issues of racial justice, LGBTQIA+, and police violence.
+She serves as the advisor to the Revolutionary Youth Action League (ROYAL) a community organization of BIPOC youth working on issues of racial justice, immigrant justice, LGBTQIA+, and police violence.

 Service to Community

-Cynthia is an organizer with Freedom to Thrive, an abolitionist organization in Oak Park working on reimagining public safety.
-She is also the advisor and mentor for the Revolutionary Oak Park Youth Action League, (ROYAL), a community youth organization of Black and Latinx youth working on issues of racial justice.
+Cynthia is the advisor and mentor for the Revolutionary Youth Action League, (ROYAL), a community organization of Black and Latinx youth working on issues of racial justice.
 As a scholar-activist consultant, she bridges her academic knowledge with movement space experience to cultivate bilingual workshops on the topics of:

 *Racial Justice, Identity, and Equity